ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 * For SETTINGS sent by the client, the initial limits are those most recently acknowledged immediately before the response accepting the session is sent.

-Note that these may be older than the sender's most recent SETTINGS: values that were still unacknowledged when the CONNECT request or response was sent do not apply except to new sessions created after they are acknowledged.
+Note that this requires some care when SETTINGS are updated during the connection.
+A client sending a CONNECT request MUST use the server-sent SETTINGS it has acknowledged at that moment.
+Those are the values that apply to the resulting session, even if the client acknowledges further server SETTINGS before the response arrives.
+Similarly, a server sending a response accepting a session MUST use the client-sent SETTINGS that it has acknowledged before sending that response.
+Values still unacknowledged at these moments apply only to sessions created after they are acknowledged.

 Sessions that are already established are not affected by changes to these SETTINGS, and their limits can only be updated using the corresponding flow